 There are so many engineering principles and calculations that come to bear with anchoring it is unbelievable.
 There are many kinds of anchors for use in many kinds of soil.
 There are devices for solid rock, coral, sand, and wet concrete and all things in between.
-If you put the wrong kind of anchor in the wrong kind of soil, (you test the soil with a 5 foot rod called a soil probe) you have done little more than waste your money and create a false sense of security with the homeowner.
+If you put the wrong kind of anchor in the wrong kind of soil, you have done little more than waste your money and create a false sense of security with the homeowner.

 Anchoring is a lot more complicated than I ever thought it was, and it certainly is something that should be done right.
 Anchoring is a perfect example of an attitude that's fairly common in the industry.
 "I've been installing homes for years and I know what I am doing."
-I'm sure these guys mean well and maybe they really do know what they are doing, but I think it would be good if every once in a while we all did a severe self-examination and ask ourselves how much of this stuff that we "know" could be verified by a qualified engineer.
-I can assure you of one thing, if there is ever a problem with wind damage due to a home that you have installed and an engineer comes to inspect it, he won't care how long you've been doing this work.
+I'm sure these guys mean well and maybe they really do know what they are doing, but I think it would be good if every once in awhile we all did a severe self-examination and ask ourselves how much of this stuff that we "know" could be verified by a qualified engineer.
+I can assure you of one thing, if there is ever a problem with wind damage due to a home that you have installed, some law firm like "Dewey, Ripum, and Howe" will come calling with their engineer, and he won't care how long you've been doing it.
 The local customs of anchoring may find themselves in deep trouble when they are compared to the Federal Emergency Management Agency publications on anchoring and installation.
-The factory whose homes you are installing has a few ideas about anchoring as well as all manufacturers of anchoring equipment, and then there's HUD, and they've got a lot of ideas about anchoring.
+The factory whose home you are setting up also has a few ideas about anchoring and then, there's HUD, and they've got a lot of ideas about anchoring.